Alpha17-2/Friends_App/README.md

 ## Contribute

 1. Check out the issues .
-2. Comment 'want to work on this' to work on the particular issue and wait for the admin to assign you with the task .
+2. Comment 'want to work on this' to work on the particular issue and wait for the admin to assign you with the task.
-3. After you are assigned with a task fork the the project
-4. Make required changes and commit (git commit -m 'Added some feature or fixed this issue') .
+3. Make required changes and commit (git commit -m 'Added some feature or fixed this issue').
-5. Create new Pull Request
+4. Create new Pull Request

 ## Happy Fluttering